How to Participate

 - An event report describing the event and its impact

-- Media links to videos, pictures, and audio
+- Media links to reports, videos, pictures, and audio

 - Links to event website and social media

-All event reports need to be submitted by March 7, 2019
+Submit Your Event Report (all event reports need to be submitted by March 10, 2024)

-A link will be sent out to each registered event at the end of February, and through this link all reports will be uploaded.
+All reports can be uploaded through the My WIHW page, soon after the event submission page opens.
 Notifications of awards will be made in late March.
 Time and location of the prize-giving ceremony to be announced (flights and accommodation will be provided).